RevanthDadi9/handicraft-marketplace/AURA_MASTER_GUIDE.md

 ---

-## 🎨 Design Philosophy: "CreatorsAura Luxury"
+## 🎨 Design Philosophy: "KalaSync Luxury"
 - **Obsidian Foundation**: Deep dark themes for focus and premium feel.
 - **Aura Gold**: Used sparingly for high-value actions and typography.
 - **Glassmorphism**: Backdrop blurs and subtle borders to create depth and sophistication.